Remembrance Day (2003)

 altogether wonderful whose wild heart

-It leaves a silvery slime trail that spirals upward
+It leaves a trail in the grass that spirals upward

 and staves for the mad musician.